jventura1738/COSC311/LABS/Lab1_JV/README.md

 - (a) Sketch by hand or digitally an example of your idea, using the data you entered above.

-Please see the last python cell in the notebook for this answer.
+Please see the last python cell in the notebook or the .png file included in the directory for this answer.

 - (b) Investigate how you might get Python to automate the production of your idea.
 What libraries can you find that might be useful?